Captive portal IPv6 support

 - Captive Portal Settings GUI is not yet fully IPv6 compatible (e.g. only accepts IPv4 addresses under "Allowed IP Addresses")

-#21 Updated by Thomas B over 3 years ago
+#21 Updated by Thomas B almost 4 years ago

 Great work, and Thanks Cyrill.